kaizencycle/Mobius-Systems/docs/07-reference/INDEX.md

 ## Welcome to Mobius Systems

-**Kaizen-OS** (formerly *Civic OS*) is a self-healing operating system for civilization: a framework that fuses DVA Kernel logic, Virtue Accords, and global integrity telemetry into a continuous improvement loop.
+**Mobius Systems** (formerly *Civic OS*) is a self-healing operating system for civilization: a framework that fuses DVA Kernel logic, Virtue Accords, and global integrity telemetry into a continuous improvement loop.

 ### Core Principles